Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Sealant in tubeless road tires

 Of course, there are times when a puncture is so large that sealant won’t do the job.
-Usually, that only happens with a good-sized gash in the side or bottom of your tire or when you are racing on a tire with no puncture belt.
+Usually, that only happens with a good-sized gash in the side or bottom of your tire or when racing on a tire with a thin tread and casing.
 For those situations, carrying a tube to inflate the tire and using a food wrapper or paper currency to block the tube from going through the gash is a good backup plan.

-Using a set of all-season tubeless road or cross tires for commuting or on roads full of puncture-rich obstacles will give you better puncture resistance than everyday tires with puncture belts but will make for considerably poorer tire loss rolling resistance and road feel.
+Using a set of all-season tubeless road or cross tires for commuting or on roads full of puncture-rich obstacles will give you better puncture resistance than everyday training and racing tires but will make for worse tire loss rolling resistance and road feel.

 6. Weight